Thread is paint, the needle a brush, and AI the canvas | Kiyomi Osawa

 At its peak, Kiryu had over 10,000 craftsmen engaged in yokoburi embroidery.
 However, as this mechanized technique advanced, a challenge arose: craftsmen operating the embroidery machines were no longer recognized as craftsmen but were instead treated as mere technicians.
 Their intricate work, once highly valued as a craft, was increasingly categorized as an industrial product.

 The first step in the project involved digitizing and processing of Kiyomi Osawa’s embroidery artworks.
-The digitization process was crucial in capturing the intricate details of her needle painting technique, which blends color and texture seamlessly.
+The digitization process was crucial in capturing the style of her needle painting technique, which blends color and texture seamlessly.

 LoRA Model Training with Kohya_ss